tellotalksdk/JS-ChatSDK/README.md

 ## Usage

 Extend your application class with *TelloApplication* class in TelloSDK.
-Initialize **TelloTalkSdk** client before using any of its features
+Initialize **TelloTalkSdk** client before using any of its features.

 ```java
 TelloApiClient.Builder builder = new TelloApiClient.Builder()